UCL/research-computing-with-cpp/01cpp/sec06Construction.md

 * Using Dependency Injection
     * Removes hard coding of `new ClassName`
-    * Creation is down outside class, so class has no knowledge of the thing its using.
+    * Creation is done outside class, so class only uses public API
     * Leads towards fewer assumptions in the code